zonagilreath/wdc-class-8-swapi-auth/README.md

 # SWAPI auth

 We keep improving our SWAPI (https://swapi.co/) clone with more features.
-Now we will add some security layers on top of the REST API with built in our [previous project](https://github.com/rmotr-curriculum/wdc-class-6-swapi-drf).
+Now we will add some security layers on top of the REST API we built in our [previous project](https://github.com/rmotr-curriculum/wdc-class-6-swapi-drf).
 To do so, we will learn about two important topics to keep in mind while working with APIs: Authentication and Permissions.

 ## Authentication

 Authentication will try to identify "who" is the person performing a request to our service.
-We will see that `rest-framework` supports most of the common authentication mechanisms our of the box.
+We will see that `rest-framework` supports most of the common authentication mechanisms out of the box.
 We can also write our own custom rules if we need.

 * Basic Authentication (user & password)